Dr. Rajkumar: Early life

 Singanalluru Puttaswamaiah Muthuraj was born on 24 April 1929 in Dodda Gajanur, a hamlet in the Talavady taluk.
-His father Puttaswamayya and mother Lakshmamma were impoverished theatre artists from Singanalluru.
+His father Puttaswamayya and mother Lakshmamma were impoverished theatre artists from Singanalluru village in Hanur taluk of Chamarajnagara district.
 His mother tongue was Kannada.
 Puttaswamayya was good at playing mythological roles such as Kamsa, Ravana, and Hiranyakashipu.
 Muthuraj left school at eight and was later discovered by film producers, who cast him in small roles that he played till he was 25.
 He was named Muthuraj, after Muthaththi Raya (a name for the Hindu deity Hanuman), which is a temple deity located in Muthathi, a settlement on the banks of river Kaveri in Malavalli taluk, Mandya District of Karnataka.

 Career

 As actor

 Muthuraj started his acting career with his father in a drama troupe led by Gubbi Veeranna and later joined the drama company of Subbaiah Naidu.
 In 1953, he was spotted by film director H. L. N. Simha, who was on the lookout for well-built, pleasant-faced man for the starring role in film, Bedara Kannappa (1954).
 Simha eventually signed Muthuraj for the film and named him Rajkumar.

 Prior to Bedara Kannappa, Rajkumar had appeared as a child artist in the 1942 film Bhakta Prahlada in a small role and also in the 1952 film, Sri Srinivasa Kalyana, as Sage Agasthya, one of the Saptarishis (seven sages).
 It was an insignificant role in which his scene was over even before he recognised himself.

 He acted only in Kannada movies throughout his career apart from one Telugu film, Kalahasti Mahatyam (1954), which was a remake of his debut Kannada movie Bedara Kannappa.

 He had lead roles in 205 movies.
 He owned a production company called Sri Vajreshwari Combines under the banner Dakshayani Combines.
 Bhagyada Bagilu (1968) was his 100th film, Devatha Manushya (1988) was his 200th film and Shabdavedhi (2000) was his last film.

 His character depictions ranged from mythological, historical, devotional, James Bond styled spies to romantic, rural, action roles and portrayals of contemporary social causes in the span of over five decades.
 Rajkumar along with his contemporaries Udaya Kumar and Kalyan Kumar were referred as the Kumara Thrayaru of Kannada cinema.
 He acted in 36 films with Udaya Kumar and in 5 films with Kalyan Kumar.

 His historical movies such as Ranadheera Kanteerava, Immadi Pulikeshi, Sri Krishnadevaraya and Mayura presented a populist version of Karnataka's history, focusing on the Karnataka kingdoms such as Mysore royalty, The Chalukyas, Vijayanagara Empire and The Kadambas respectively - thereby making him the only Indian actor to have portrayed the role of four prominent kings of Indian history - Kanthirava Narasaraja I, Pulakeshin II, Krishnadevaraya and Mayurasharma.
 He also appeared as Bijjala II in Jagajyothi Basveshwara and as Raja Mallasarja in Kittur Chennamma.